FakeBlubba/depression-pre-diagnose-model/README.md

 ## Documentation

-You can check the documentation clicking
+You can check the documentation clicking [here]: build/index.html	"Here".

-[here]: build/index.html	"Here"

-. build/index.html